nim-lang/Nim/doc/manual.rst

 The interaction between threads and exceptions is simple: A *handled* exception in one thread cannot affect any other thread.
-However, an *unhandled* exception in one thread terminates the whole *process*!
+However, an *unhandled* exception in one thread terminates the whole *process*.